 RabbitMQ¶

 This page configures RabbitMQ as the message queue.
-You can either:
+There are two modes:

-- Deploy a local RabbitMQ instance inside the cluster (general.mq.local: true
+- Local RabbitMQ Deployment - The chart deploys a local RabbitMQ instance inside the cluster (general.mq.local: true

-) - Connect to an external RabbitMQ instance (general.mq.local: false
+) - External RabbitMQ Deployment: The chart connects to an external RabbitMQ instance (general.mq.local: false

 ).